 Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-It is the early Eighties when guitarist, and guitar teacher, Doug Marks relocated to Los Angeles from Denver, CO to pursue a career in music.
+It was the early Eighties when guitarist, and guitar teacher, Doug Marks relocated to Los Angeles, California from Denver, Colorado to pursue a career in music.

 In 1982, Marks launched Metal Method, a mail-order guitar playing instructional course consisting of cassette tapes and booklets, at first.
 The business had a dual purpose to it, one as a response to his former students’ requests for his continuing to teach them, and two, to supplement his own income.
 Today, Metal Method is one of the longest established, most popular video guitar lessons, having changed with the times as necessitated and teaching well over 100,000 guitarists to date.